 As your business grows, there are less people with whom you can talk openly and honestly with, who understand what you are going through, and who will give you the support you need.
 I was one of the very few people with whom that person could really share what was going on.

 According to the founder of coaching in the UK, John Whitmore, the purpose of coaching is to help people “unlock potential to maximise their own performance”.
 Coaching is a non-directive intervention that helps someone to learn rather than being directly taught.
-A coach will ask questions intended to raise and promote self-reflection, awareness and discovery.
+A coach will ask questions that will help you self-reflect and raise your self-awareness (see 4 questions to improve your leadership self-awareness).
 They will not tell you what to do, rather help you to “acquire the facts from within” and synthesise information in order to arrive at your own judgements and solutions, and make better decisions.

 Though there are leadership behaviours that are generally encouraged and discouraged, there is no right or wrong way to lead.
 A coach will help you explore your leadership style, learn what works and doesn’t work for you and discover the leader that you want be.
 By discussing and working through practical day-to-day leadership and business challenges, coaching sessions also provide you with the opportunity put your learnings into action.
 Because it takes time to reflect on and learn about ourselves, it’s important to view coaching as a process and not a quick fix.